Top Platforms for Real-Time Audio Streaming and AI Features

 8. Podcasting & Content Creation

-Easily record, transcribe, and edit podcasts or video content using built-in AI tools, ideal for creators seeking a streamlined production workflow.
+Easily record, transcribe, and edit podcasts or video content using built-in AI tools, ideal for creators who want a faster production workflow.

 6. Vonage: Programmable Voice, Video, and AI for Scalable Communications

-Vonage (formerly Nexmo) is a leading cloud communications platform offering programmable APIs that empower developers to build audio streaming apps and integrate rich voice features across devices.
+Vonage (formerly Nexmo) is a cloud communications platform offering programmable APIs for building audio streaming apps and integrating voice features across devices.
 With a global communications infrastructure and developer-friendly tools,

 Vonage supports real-time audio streaming and delivers enhanced audio clarity using AI technologies like noise suppression and smart routing.